Bree0001/Warigia-s-Portfolio/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-To take a look at this project, click this link [https://bree0001.github.io/Warigia-s-Portfolio/](Click Here).
+To take a look at this project, [Click Here](https://bree0001.github.io/Warigia-s-Portfolio/)

 ## 💻 Getting Started <a name="getting-started"></a>